XY-Showing/AMQA/README.md

-## Evaluation Metrics
+## ✍️ Evaluation Metrics

 * **Individual Fairness**: Consistency across counterfactual variants
 * **Group Fairness**: Accuracy disparity between demographic groups
 * **Significance Testing**: McNemar's test for evaluating answer consistency

-## Details of AMQA Dataset
+## 📰 Details of AMQA Dataset

 **Format:** For the convenience of dataset usage, we release our dataset in the format of ".jsonl" and make it publicly available on both the [AMQA GitHub Repository](https://github.com/XY-Showing/AMQA) and the [AMQA Hugging Face Page](https://huggingface.co/datasets/Showing-KCL/AMQA).

-Currently, there are 801 samples in the AMQA dataset.
+**Properties:** Currently, there are 801 samples in the AMQA dataset.
 Each sample contains 39 properties, including "question id", "original question", "neutralized question", 6 "adversarial description", six "adversarial variant", 6 "variant tag", answers on original question, neutralized question, and 6 variants...

-## Usage
+## 🚀Usage

 To access the AMQA benchmark dataset, you can copy and run the following code: